Visa policy of South Africa

-In September 2025, the Department of Home Affairs showcased SA's new Electronic Travel Authorization (ETA) system, including illustrations of the platform.
-The ETA system is designed to simplify entry procedures into South Africa, and is scheduled to go live in mid-October 2025, for G20 summit participants.
+In September 2025, the Department of Home Affairs launched a new Electronic Travel Authorization (ETA) system.
+The ETA system is designed to simplify entry procedures into the country, and first went live in mid-October 2025, for the G20 summit participants.
+In late November, the second phase extended the requirement to obtain an ETA to all passport holders from these countries entering South Africa for business or tourism only for these specified countries: Mainland China, India, Indonesia and Mexico.
+As of September 2026, the ETA is available for all visa-required countries.